Grateful-Forest/OpenGOAL-Monster-Tools/README.md

 - Format complex use-cases with 1-click generation of all code.

 Instructions:
-1. Install the Blender Add-On
+1. Install the add-on in Blender.
-2. Enable Support for Navmesh [Here](https://github.com/LuminarLight/LL-OpenGOAL-ModBase/commit/4f897008fa2ec8809e04c2b32d5ef9c329afede8?diff=unified&w=0) (Thanks to LuminarLight for their Original Navmesh Implementation)
+2. Add support for navmeshes [here](https://github.com/LuminarLight/LL-OpenGOAL-ModBase/commit/4f897008fa2ec8809e04c2b32d5ef9c329afede8?diff=unified&w=0).
+(Thanks to LuminarLight for their original navmesh implementation)
-3. Select Navmesh in Blender and Generate
+3. Select your navmeshes in Blender and generate.